WHAT IS THE THYROID?

 WHAT ARE EUTHYROID, HYPERTHYROID, AND HYPOTHYROID?

-Normal thyroid hormone level in the blood is termed “euthyroid.”
-When the thyroid gland malfunctions, it can produce either too much hormone (hyperthyroidism) or too little (hypothyroidism).
+Normal thyroid hormone level in the blood is considered euthyroid.
+When the thyroid gland malfunctions, it can produce either too much hormone (hyperthyroid) or too little (hypothyroid).
 Either imbalance can cause a variety of symptoms.
-When abnormal hormone production is associated with an offending antibody, eye symptoms can develop (Graves’ disease), sometimes independent of systemic thyroid levels.
+When abnormal hormone production is associated with an abnormal antibody, eye symptoms can develop (Graves’ disease).
 In some cases, hyperthyroidism (high hormone production) can occur without eye disease.

 WHAT ARE THE SYMPTOMS OF HYPERTHYROIDISM?

 Typical symptoms of hyperthyroid include fatigue, fast heartbeat, weight loss, heat intolerance, thinning hair and diarrhea.
 Hypothyroid may also cause fatigue, but with slow heartbeat, constipation and weight gain.

 WHO GETS THYROID EYE DISEASE?

 Although thyroid eye disorders occur at any age, the average age at onset is 45 years.
 There are three times as many females with thyroid eye disorders.
 Graves’ disease is an autoimmune disease, and can be more likely to occur in patients with other autoimmune diseases (ex.
 Type I Diabetes, rheumatoid arthritis)